 He didn't answer but instead lifted her chin and leaned down to kiss her.
 In the back of Hermione's mind she reminded herself not to let this go too far.
 They were on the sofa at the Burrow, not the place to explore more territory, but that thought quickly faded to the back of her mind as Ron continued to kiss her.
 More and more thoughts receded, which was a relief because with the thoughts went the worries.

 Hermione was still in her muggle street clothes but Ron didn't seem to care.
 His T-shirt came off quickly as his shirts always did.
 She liked the feel of his skin and he seemed to like her feeling it.
 Minutes passed before Ron's hands began to work at her shirt.
 This was relatively new.
-He'd caressed her breasts before but always through her clothes, but the last time they were together he'd pulled her top off and caressed her through her bra.
-That had been more than a month ago, though, and it took her by surprise that he was unbuttoning her shirt now.
+He'd caressed her breasts before but always through her clothes, but the last time they'd been together he'd pulled her top off and caressed her through her bra.
+That had been a couple of weeks ago, though, and it took her by surprise that he was unbuttoning her shirt now.

 "Ron," she said?